 Esteemed guest speakers have included: Rebecca Girvin-Argon, Associate State Director for Advancement, The Nature Conservancy in Illinois; LauraJane Hyde, CEO, Gilda's Club Chicago; Rick King, President, Kittleman & Associates; Chuck Lewis, Life Trustee, Chicago Symphony Orchestra and Amherst College and Trustee, University of Chicago; and Michael McPherson, President, The Spencer Foundation.

-Program Facilitator: Tom Wick, Senior Vice President, Metropolitan YMCA of Chicago, has spent over 25 years in higher education fundraising and alumni relations.
-Before arriving at the YMCA in 2015, Wick worked at the University of Chicago, Illinois Institute of Technology, Lake Forest College, Macalester College, and the Harvard Graduate School of Education in positions that ranged from Director of the Annual Fund, Director of Development, Associate Vice President of Development, and Dean of Development and Alumni Relations.
-In each role, Wick worked closely with trustees, the president, volunteers, and colleagues to raise the resources the institution needed to fulfill its mission more effectively.
+Program Facilitator: Tom Wick, Vice President of Principal & Major Gifts at Rush University Medical Center, has spent over 30 years in fundraising higher education, human services, and medicine.
+Before arriving at Rush University in 2018, Wick worked at the YMCA of Metro Chicago, the University of Chicago, Illinois Institute of Technology, Lake Forest College, Macalester College, and the Harvard Graduate School of Education in positions that ranged from Director of Annual Fund, Director of Development, Associate Vice President of Development, Dean of Development and Alumni Relations, and Senior Vice President.
+In each role, Wick worked closely with trustees, the president, volunteers, and colleagues to raise the funds, including gifts of $1 million or more, the institution needed to fulfill its mission more effectively.
 Tom Wick is the founding facilitator of the Management Fellows Program for the Development Leadership Consortium.

 Professional CFRE Certified: The Development Leadership Consortium's Management Fellows Program is an approved Continuing Education provider through CFRE International.
 Full participation in the Management Fellows Program is applicable for 32 points in Category 1.B – Education of the CFRE International application for initial certification and/or recertification.